Last update: 3:42 pm May 13, 2020

 - Changes and waivers granted for telemedicine at the state and local level

-- Details listed in stay-in-place orders that may be issued for your location (many list what services are specified as essential for that location)
+- Details listed in stay-in-place orders that may be issued for your location (many lists what services are specified as essential for that location)

 - Information shared by the North Carolina Department of Health & Human Services (see next section for more info and direct links)